 On 14 March 2014 the National Telecommunications and Information Administration (NTIA) announced its intent to transition its stewardship of the Internet Assigned Numbers Authority (IANA) functions to the global multistakeholder community.
 NTIA asked the Internet Corporation for Assigned Names and Numbers (ICANN), as the IANA functions contractor and global coordinator for the Domain Name System (DNS), to convene a multistakeholder process to develop a proposal for the transition.
 This process is currently under way as further described here.

 During discussions around the transition process, the community raised the broader topic of the impact of the change in the historical contractual relationship with the United States in light of the transition of NTIA's stewardship role.
-After community consultations at the ICANN 49 and ICANN 50 meetings and a comment period on a draft process from 6 May – 27 June 2014, ICANN published a final Process and Next Steps on 14 August 2014.
+The community identified the importance of improving ICANN Accountability& Governance as a crucial aspect and, after community consultations at the ICANN 49 and ICANN 50 meetings and a comment period on a draft process from 6 May – 27 June 2014, ICANN published a final Process and Next Steps on 14 August 2014.

 Subsequent to this announcement, on 19 August 2014, ICANN announced the formation of the Public Experts Group.
-These four individuals - who are not part of ICANN's staff or Board - will be responsible for the selection of up to seven advisors to the Coordination Group.
+These four individuals - who are not part of ICANN's staff or Board – are asked to selecti up to seven advisors to the Coordination Group.
 The Public Experts are Mr. Brian Cute, Ms. Jeanette Hofmann, Amb.
 Janis Karklins, and Hon.
 Lawrence E. Strickling.

 Role of Advisors